 - Federal Pandemic Unemployment Compensation (FPUC);

-- Pandemic Emergency Unemployment Compensation (PEUC); and
+- Pandemic Emergency Unemployment Compensation (PEUC);

 - 2008 Emergency Unemployment Compensation (EUC08).